 The General practice management of type 2 diabetes 2016-2018 is available for download.

 For additional copies, please contact Diabetes Australia on 1300 136 588.

 The National Guide is a practical resource intended for all health professionals delivering primary healthcare to Aboriginal and/or Torres Strait Islander people.
 Its purpose is to provide GPs and other health professionals with an accessible, user-friendly guide to best practice in preventive healthcare for Aboriginal and Torres Strait Islander patients.

 The National Guide can be used in conjunction with the RACGP Guidelines for preventive activities in general practice 'red book' and with the Medicare Benefits Schedule rebate item 715: Health assessment for Aboriginal and Torres Strait Islander people.

 The National guide is available to download.
 It is not available in hardcopy.

-This guide is designed to assist general practitioners and practice staff to work with patients on the lifestyle risk factors of Smoking, Nutrition, Alcohol and Physical activity (SNAP).
-Organisations working with general practices such as divisions of general practice, public health services and other agencies that provide resources and training for primary care staff will also find this guide valuable.
+This guide has been designed to assist general practitioners (GPs) and practice staff (the GP practice team) to work with patients on the lifestyle risk factors of smoking, nutrition, alcohol and physical activity (SNAP).
+Organisations working with general practices, such as primary care organisations, public health services and other agencies that provide resources and training for primary healthcare staff, may also find this guide valuable.